The \'etale local structure of algebraic stacks: Coherent completeness and effectivity

 is an isomorphism. \end{corollary} \begin{proof} By \cite[Thm.~4.16(x)]{alper-good}, the ring $A$ is noetherian and by~\cite[Thm.~A.1]{luna-field}, $\cX\to\Spec A$ is of finite type so \Cref{T:almost-formal-fns:adequate} applies.
 For good moduli spaces, the natural map $\Gamma(\cX,\shv{F})/\Gamma(\cX,\shv{I}^{n}\shv{F})\to \Gamma(\cX,\shv{F}/\shv{I}^{n}\shv{F})$ is an isomorphism by definition. \end{proof}

 \begin{remark} The formal functions theorem generalizes the isomorphism of \cite[Eqn.\ (2.1)]{luna-field} from the case of $\cX=[\Spec B/G]$ for $G$ linearly reductive and $A=B^G$ complete local, all defined over a field $k$, to $\cX=[\Spec B/\GL_n]$ and $A=B^{\GL_n}$ complete but not necessarily local.
-This also includes $[\Spec B/G]$ for $G$ geometrically reductive and embeddable, see \Cref{R:resolution}. \end{remark}
+This also includes $[\Spec B/G]$ for $G$ geometrically reductive and embeddable since $\GL_n/G$ is affine. \end{remark}